-Making a non-anise absinthe is like making a non-anise ouzo or sambuca.
-Anyone will tell you, it's just not ouzo anymore.
+Making a non-anise absinthe, however, is like making a non-anise ouzo or sambuca.
+It’s just not ouzo anymore.
 Absinthe, like ouzo, is an anise spirit, flavored additionally with wormwood.
-It is inappropriate to label any highly-bitter, non-anise spirit "absinthe," regardless of its provenance.
+It is inappropriate to label any highly-bitter, non-anise spirit “absinthe,” regardless of its provenance.

-The flavor profiles and manufacturing processes of most Bohemian syle absinthes have nothing in common with those of traditional absinthe and are only nominally "absinthe" because of the incidental inclusion of wormwood which, for the uninformed, is often all that matters.
-However, it takes more than simply the presence of wormwood to qualify a spirit as absinthe.
+The flavor profiles and manufacturing processes of most Bohemian style absinthes have nothing in common with those of traditional absinthe and are only nominally “absinthe” because of the incidental inclusion of wormwood which, for the uninformed, can be all that matters.
+However, it takes more than simply the presence of wormwood for a spirit to qualify as absinthe.

 If it’s not absinthe, what is it?

-The wormwood-essence spirits made in the Czech Republic and elsewhere should probably be simply called Wormwood Vodka—like the Cannabis Vodka and Mandrake Vodkas produced by the same distilleries; or perhaps Wormwood Bitters or Schnaps.
+The wormwood spirits made in the Czech Republic and elsewhere should probably be simply called wormwood vodka—like the cannabis vodka and mandrake vodkas produced by the same distilleries; or perhaps wormwood bitters or schnaps.

-Is this just a matter of taste or opinion?
-No, it's a matter of historical fact.
-In spite of marketing claims to the contrary, there is no evidence that absinthe was made in any appreciable quantity in the Czech Republic prior to 1998, except possibly for part of 1947, but even for that there is no evidence.
-There is possibly evidence that a Franco-Swiss style absinthe was made in one distillery in the 1800s, but I'm unaware if the claim has been substantiated.
+This isn’t a matter of taste or opinion, it’s a matter of historical, demonstrable, fact.
+In spite of marketing claims to the contrary, there is no evidence that absinthe was made in any appreciable quantity in the Czech Republic prior to 1998, except possibly for part of 1947, but even for that, there is no evidence.
+There is possibly evidence that a Franco-Swiss style absinthe was made in one distillery in the 1800s, but I’m unaware if the claim has been substantiated.

 Like fabled Atlantis, every piece of evidence of Bohemian absinthe from before 1998 seemingly sank into the sea.

 Why are these absinthes considered by many to be inferior?
-The earliest Bohemian products were developed at a time when very few people knew what real absinthe tasted like or how it was made—only a handful, in fact.
+Partly because the earliest Bohemian products were developed at a time when very few people knew what real absinthe tasted like or how it was made—only a handful, in fact.